 Sponsors: Estella Simmons, Kashina Hickson, and John Spratling.
 Open to Grades 5-8

 Members of the club travel to Ober Gatlinburg to ski and snowboard on Wednesdays during January and February.
 Sponsors: Eli Manning and Justin Warner, Open to Grades 6-8.

 The Robertsville Student Council is a student government organization at RMS.
 It consists of a group of officers and classroom representatives elected by their homerooms.
 They meet once a month before school to cover Student Council business.
 The Student Council provides funds for student-based activities and scholarships for some student field trips.
 In the past, they sponsor the 7th and 8th grade Spring dance and the 5th and 6th grade Fall Celebration.
 As a fundraiser, they also sponsor a student/staff basketball game held at the end of the year.
 RMS Student Council will meet once a month on designated Wednesdays 7:05-7:30am.
 RMS STUCO Officers and homeroom reps will meet to discuss and assist in school activities such as tours, grade level celebrations, Ram Perk rewards, and “Pep Club” fan section for home football games.

 Sponsor: Dana Davis, Open to Grades 5-8.

 Technology Student Association

 The students on the WRAM staff produce a live broadcast of school news and announcements each day.
-The staff rotates over the four marking periods with five students participating each quarter.
-The WRAM staff anchor the broadcast, read the news, select the music, and operate the camera.
-Students in grades 7 or 8 may participate in WRAM.
-Acceptance is based on attendance/tardies, grades, and a recommendation from a homeroom teacher.
-Mr. Smith and Mrs. Lee sponsor this group.
+The staff rotates over the four marking periods with three students participating each quarter.
+The members of the WRAM staff anchor the broadcast, read the news, select the music, and operate the camera.
+Acceptance is based on attendance/tardies, grades, and recommendations from teachers.